choltz/blog/content/blog/building-a-functional-composition-library-in-ruby-composition-operator.md

 end
 {{< /highlight >}}

 This is looking pretty good.
-Let's compare this next to the original cleanup method:
+Let's compare this to the original cleanup method:

 ```
 def cleanup                          def cleanup(text)